 “Content” means any text, graphics, images, audio, video, software, data compilations and any other form of information capable of being stored in a computer that appears on or forms part of this Web Site;

-"Marketscan" means Marketscan Limited, Regd Office 8 Dukes Court, Bognor Road, Chichester, West Sussex, PO19 8FX;
+“Marketscan” means Marketscan Limited, registered number 01028314, a company duly registered under the laws of England and whose registered office is at 8 Dukes Court, Bognor Road, Chichester, West Sussex, PO19 8FX;

 “Service” means collectively any online facilities, tools, services or information that Marketscan makes available through the Web Site either now or in the future;